abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 ## Sorting

+> **Note:** Usually sorting algorithms are not taught in the interview, but it's good to know them, so don't focus on them too much

 **Sorting**: is the process of rearranging the items in a collection (e.g. `array`) so that the items are in some kind of order

 > As more and more data is handled by our computers, **sorting** and **searching** are two of the biggest computer science problems in the software world